debsankha/workflow-jupyter-latex-article/README.md

-# efficiency-demand-supply-rejection
+# A workflow for collaborative reproducible scientific article writing
-A study on the interplay between supply, demand, rejections and revenue in passenger transport systems.
 This repository consists of jupyter notebooks converted to python scripts using [jupytext](https://jupytext.readthedocs.io/en/latest/install.html).
 The notebooks can be converted into LaTeX, and PDF using `nbconvert` and a supplied